censoredplanet/censoredplanet/docs/hyperquackv2.rst

         censorship.
 If this occurs, this field will be included.
 Describes the encountered error.
     * :code:`control_keyword` : String
-        During a trial, the system will sometimes send probes with non-sensitive keywords if all probes with sensitive keywords show evidence of being censored.
+        During a trial, HyperquackV2 will sometimes send probes with non-sensitive keywords if all probes with sensitive keywords show evidence of being censored.
 If the probe described by this entry in the results array is a control probe, this field will be included.
 Contains